"Nov. 1, 2012 -- Having even mildly elevated blood pressure at midlife prematurely ages the brain, a new study shows.

 What happens if I miss a dose (Cleviprex)?

-Since clevidipine is given as needed by a healthcare professional, it is not likely that you will miss a dose.
+Since clevidipine is given by a healthcare professional in a medical setting, you are not likely to miss a dose.

 What happens if I overdose (Cleviprex)?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Overdose symptoms may include slow heartbeats, severe dizziness, and fainting.

 What should I avoid while receiving clevidipine (Cleviprex)?